-The photo exhibition ‘Schot in de Roos ' is placed on Hembrug to unite the forefront of the Defense Line of Amsterdam with the center, on the terrain of HEMbrug.
-The location of the weapon - and ammunition factory at HEMbrug, for strategic reasons, is not indicated on any Defense Line map.
-The factory was in business until 2003 and had a strict confidentiality protocol as part of the Ministry of Defense.
-The forts of the Defense Line however have lost their military function since World War II due to developments in technology and aviation.
+The photo exhibition ‘Schot in de Roos ' is being held on the HEMbrug site to unite the forefront of the Defense Line of Amsterdam with the centre on the HEMbrug terrain.
+For strategic reasons, the location of the weapons and munitions factory on the terrain is not shown on any Defense Line map.
+The factory was in business until 2003 and had a strict secrecy policy as part of the Ministry of Defense.
+The forts of the Defense Line, however, have lost their military function since World War II due to developments in technology and aviation.

-‘Schot in the Roos' also focuses on the transformation of Hembrug, from ammunition factory and heart of the Defense Line of Amsterdam, to a new, free, creative city with its own style and character.
+‘Schot in the Roos' also calls attention to the transformation of HEMbrug from a weapons and munitions factory and heart of the Defense Line of Amsterdam to a new, free, creative city with its own style and character.
 A city blossoming on the shores of the North Sea canal directly connected to the canal banks of the Amsterdam IJ.

-The 42 acres site is the largest industrial heritage cluster in the Netherlands.
-It includes a 120 buildings of which 50 with a monumental status protected by the state, the province of North Holland and the municipality of Zaanstad.
+The 42 acre site is the largest industrial heritage cluster in the Netherlands.
+It includes 120 buildings, of which 50 with a monumental status protected by the state, the province of North Holland and the municipality of Zaanstad.

-The redevelopment of the site has been on the agenda for a long time, but is only recently on its way to succeed.
+The redevelopment of the site has been on the agenda for a long time, but is only recently coming into fruition.

-To make the relationship between the Hembrug and Defense Line of Amsterdam visible, photos of the photographers Gé Dubbelman, Luuk Kramer and Nicole Segers are shown against the background of the industrial monuments on Hembrug.
-The photos are placed on the facades of buildings and on installations in the open space.
+To visualise the relationship between HEMbrug and the Defense Line of Amsterdam, photos taken by the photographers Gé Dubbelman, Luuk Kramer and Nicole Segers are being shown against the background of the industrial monuments at HEMbrug.
+The photos are displayed on the facades of buildings and on installations in the public space.

-A route is created that leads along the Defense Line of Amsterdam, the buildings of the Artillery Institutions and the General Defense Park.
-The route starts at the wharf of the ferry connection between Amsterdam and Zaandam and meanders across the terrain to the new entrance at the Provincial road and back.
+An exhibition route has been created that leads along the Defense Line of Amsterdam, the buildings of the former Artillery Institutions and the General Defense Park.
+The route starts at the quay of the ferry that connects Amsterdam with Zaandam and meanders across the terrain to the new entrance at the provincial road and back.

-Nicole Segers photographs the Defense Line of Amsterdam within the theme of security.
+Nicole Segers captures the Defense Line of Amsterdam from a perspective of wellbeing and security.
 This theme is in line with her previous projects beyond the borders of Europe.
-Segers calls on the world around the Defense Line, a world that partially never existed and is partially historical.
-She sees the Defense Line as a shelter of concrete, steel and grass.
-It recalls the presence of an enemy standing at the gates of the city.
+Segers alludes to the world around the Defense Line, a world that partially never existed and is partially historical.
+She sees the Defense Line as a refuge in concrete, steel and grass.
+It recalls the presence of an enemy standing at the gates of the city. www.nicolesegers.com

-If your answer is correct, you will receive a confirmation with information about your reward as soon as possible
+If your answer is correct, you will receive a confirmation as soon as possible

 HEMbrug heart of the Defense Line of Amsterdam

 HEMbrug is closely linked to the history of the Defense Line of Amsterdam.
-The development of the industrial complex on the terrain of HEMbrug is inconceivable without the existence of the Defense Line.
+The development of the industrial complex on the terrain would be inconceivable without the existence of the Defense Line.
 On site there were the General Defense Park of the Defense Line and the Artillery Institutions.
-In the General Defense Park supplies were stored and the Artillery Institutions were the suppliers of weapons and ammunition for the Defense Line.
+The General Defense Park stored supplies and the Artillery Institutions delivered weapons and ammunition for the Defense Line.
 One can rightfully say that HEMbrug was the heart of the Defense Line of Amsterdam.